-Applications for a Wyoming driver's license or identification card ask whether or not you wish to be a donor.
+Applications for a Wyoming driver's license or identification card ask whether or not you wish to register to be an organ donor.
 The Department of Transportation is authorized to electronically transfer donor status to the Donor Registry.
 A parent's or guardian's signature is required to approve an anatomical gift for minors under eighteen (18) years of age.